-Before making any changes to your donkey’s diet it is important to consult your veterinary surgeon to ensure that there are no underlying medical conditions which may be causing your donkey to drop weight or condition.
+Before making any changes to your donkey’s diet it is important to consult your veterinary surgeon to ensure that there are no underlying medical conditions that may be causing your donkey to drop weight or condition.
 It is important to ask your vet or equine dental technician to check your donkey’s teeth at least once a year.
-Elderly donkeys may have loose or missing teeth which can make it difficult for them to chew long fibres such as straw or hay, in these cases feeding alternative fibres sources may be of benefit.
+Elderly donkeys may have loose or missing teeth, which can make it difficult for them to chew long fibres such as straw or hay - in these cases feeding alternative fibres sources may be of benefit.

-These products may be used to replace some or all of the donkey’s hay / straw ration.
+These products may be used to replace some or all of the donkey’s hay or straw ration.
 These short chop products are already chopped and generally very soft enabling them to be eaten by those donkeys with dental problems.
-Some donkeys may struggle even with these short chopped products and may need a product that can be soaked down to form a sloppy consistency.
-A number of high fibre cubes can be soaked to form a soup like consistency, they can be soaked for up to 30 minutes and are easy for elderly donkeys to manage (e.g. Saracens Donkey diet, Spillers High Fibre Nuts).
-When selecting a high fibre nut it is important to choose one that is safe for laminitics, most feed manufacturers will be happy to advise on this.
-Other products based on alfalfa and fibre that soak to a gruel may also be used, these products are useful for older donkeys needing extra condition as they are generally higher in calories than high fibre nuts (e.g Fibre-Beet, Alfa-Beet).
+Some donkeys might struggle even with these short-chopped products and therefore require a product that can be soaked down to form a sloppy consistency.
+A number of high fibre pellets can be soaked to form a soup like consistency, they can be soaked for up to 30 minutes and are easy for elderly donkeys to manage (eg Saracens Donkey diet, Spillers High Fibre Nuts).
+When selecting a high fibre pellet it is important to choose one that is safe for laminitics, most feed manufacturers will be happy to advise on this.
+Other products based on alfalfa and fibre that soak to a gruel may also be used, these products are useful for older donkeys needing extra condition as they are generally higher in calories than high fibre pellets (eg Fibre-Beet, Alfa-Beet).

-Donkeys that may require more calories than those that can be provided by the products listed above may need to be fed additional products.
-There are a number of high energy Alfalfa based chop products such as Alfa A, Alfalfa Chaff and Dr. Green that may be used to supplement part of the fibre ration.
-These products are usually short chopped and are suitable for older donkeys with relatively good teeth (Alfalfa can be quite hard to chew).
-Oil based products are also an ideal way to ‘top up’ the energy content of a diet for donkeys without liver disease.
-The nutritional value of the above products can all be increased by feeding small amounts of Soya or Vegetable Oil (up to 100ml per day).
-There are also high oil based products available that are excellent sources of calories, it is important to choose a cereal free product such as Equijewel and feed in small quantities.
+Donkeys that require more calories than those provided by the products listed above may need to be fed additional products.
+There are a number of high energy alfalfa-based chop products such as Alfa A, Alfalfa Chaff and Dr Green that may be used to supplement part of the fibre ration.
+These products are usually short chopped and are suitable for older donkeys with relatively good teeth (alfalfa can be quite hard to chew).
+Oil-based products are also an ideal way to ‘top up’ the energy content of a diet for donkeys without liver disease.
+The nutritional value of the above products can all be increased by feeding small amounts of soya or vegetable oil (up to 100 ml per day).
+There are also high oil-based products available that are excellent sources of calories.
+It is important to choose a cereal grain-free product such as Equijewel and feed in small quantities.

-Although donkeys are generally good eaters and enjoy most feeds given to them some elderly donkeys may need the addition of some extra ‘goodies’ to tempt them.
+Although donkeys are generally good eaters and enjoy most feeds given to them, some elderly donkeys may need the addition of some extra ‘goodies’ to tempt them.
 It is important to only offer treats that elderly donkeys can manage.
-To tempt fussy eaters carrots and apples are always invaluable however, donkeys with poor teeth may struggle with them.
-Grated carrots and apples are ideal, however if this is not practical mashed tinned carrots may be used or small amounts of apple sauce may be useful.
+To tempt fussy eaters carrots and apples are always invaluable.
+However, donkeys with poor teeth may struggle with them.
+Grated carrots and apples are ideal, however if this is not practical, mashed unsweetened tinned carrots may be used or small amounts of unsweetened apple sauce may be useful.
 Shape-Up is another laminitic-safe feed which can be used as an alternative to cereal mixes or as an appetizer.

-Here at the Donkey Sanctuary we find that donkeys enjoy sugar beet added as a ‘top dressing’ to their normal diet.
+Here at The Donkey Sanctuary we find that donkeys enjoy sugar beet added as a ‘top dressing’ to their normal diet.
 It is important to select an unmolassed sugar beet (Speedi Beet, KwikBeet) as the sugar content in traditional molassed sugar beet is too high for donkeys and again may predispose them to problems such as laminitis.
-Another way to tempt fussy feeders is to use peppermint cordial, small amounts of this potent liquid are ideal to add to feeds to provide a pleasant aroma and taste for donkeys.
+Another way to tempt fussy feeders is to use peppermint cordial.
+Adding small amounts of this potent liquid to feeds is ideal as it provides a pleasant aroma and taste for donkeys.